 Certain factors are known to increase the risk of dementia.
 Advanced age, alcohol use, diabetes, and hypertension (high blood pressure) have all been said to contribute to this risk.
 However, there is still much to learn about how and why dementia arises.

-Over recent years, another potential risk factor has received some attention: autoimmune diseases.
+Over recent years, another potential risk factor has received some attention: